ekke/ekkesBTLEexample/README.md

 [see /images/LICENSE ( cc-by )](images/LICENSE)

 ## ekkes BTLE example
-This sample APP uses Material Design with UI Controls provided by Qt 5.15.x and was designed and tested on Android Smartphones (Motorola Z2 - Android 8.0, BlackBerry Motion, BlackBerry Key 2 - Android 8.1, Nokia 7.1, Xiaomi m2 Lite - Android 9, Google Pixel 6a - Android 13), Android Tablet (Google PixelC - Android 7.1), Amazon Fire HD 8 Tablet, iOS (iPhone 6s, 8s, iPad Mini 2 - iOS 12.1).
+This sample APP uses Material Design with UI Controls provided by Qt 5.15.x and was designed and tested on Android Smartphones (Motorola Z2 - Android 8.0, BlackBerry Motion, BlackBerry Key 2 - Android 8.1, Nokia 7.1, Xiaomi m2 Lite - Android 9, Google Pixel 6a - Android 13, Motorola g13 - Android 13, Samsung A23 - Android 13), Android Tablet (Google PixelC - Android 7.1), Amazon Fire HD 8 Tablet, iOS (iPhone 6s, 8s, SE, iPad Mini 2 - iOS 16.4).

 ekkes BTLE example APP discovers BT LE devices nearby and you can explore Services and Characteristics.
 You can test Read, Notify and Write.

-For five BT LE Devices a special implementation is done, so you can simulate real use-cases.
+For five BT LE Devices a special example/demo implementation is done, so you can simulate real use-cases. ... if you buy the BLE devicxes ;-)

 ### HeartRate Monitor
 more info: search for Scosche Rhytm+ HeartRate Monitor